 IDRC Awards for International Development Journalism

 Since 1983 IDRC has supported awards for international journalism: one based with the Gemini News Service in London, England, and one based with L’Agence Periscoop in Montpellier, France.
-In 2002, IDRC repatriated its journalism awards, attaching them to five Canadian institutions, namely, Carleton University, Concordia University, The University of Western Ontario, Université Laval, and University of British Columbia, and most recently Ryerson University.
+In 2002, IDRC repatriated its journalism awards, attaching them to six Canadian institutions, namely, Carleton University, Concordia University, The University of Western Ontario, Université Laval, University of British Columbia, and most recently Ryerson University.

 The competition is organized by the appropriate department in the university and grants for the IDRC